SiriusZYZ/Notes/slbs/hrQA.md

 > Field experience
 > So our team has a DTS equipment, and a friend of my mentor has a DAS equipment.
 They somehow got in touch with a oil field service company in 克拉玛依 in twenty-twenty-one.
 The FEs want to see if DFOS could help them estimate the main production section in some heavy oil well.
 The logging was done by lower a continuous tubing into the auxiliary pipe.
 We used the DTS and the DAS to monitor the well when they change production schema.

+> web crawling
+> The key problem of the whole project is to establish a thermodynamic model of the fluid, the wellbore and the formation.
+Which, naturally, you need information of the fluid behavior, such as its density, viscosity, heat capacity and so on.
+And this parameters change due to the temperature and pressure.
+I happened to find that a website called NIST, they provide thermodynamic properties of different compounds.
+So I tried to fetch a small amount of data by set up a automation script in Python to query`[ˈkwɪəri]` their public API repeatedly.

 > Conclusion / details
 - To be brief, the whole project is about how to estimate the flow condition in the wellbore using data from Distributed Fiber Optic Sensor.
 To be specific, we want to know the flow rate, gas oil ratio, or GOR, water cut, and so on.
 The data we have are from Distributed Temperature Sensing, also known as DTS, and Distributed Acoustic Sensing, or DAS.
 The first one provide you with the temperature distribution along the wellbore, while the latter one provide the dynamic strain rate distribution.